-With all the attention focused on Bradley Manning’s treatment yesterday because of PJ Crowley’s ouster, DOD has done a lot of pushback on the notion that taking away Manning’s underwear is “ridiculous, counterproductive, and stupid.”
+With all the attention focused on Bradley Manning’s treatment yesterday because of PJ Crowley’s ouster, the Department of Defense has done a lot of pushback on the notion that taking away Manning’s underwear is “ridiculous, counterproductive, and stupid.”

 The pushback has been so effective that a number of journalists have reported that Quantico no longer takes Manning’s underwear away.